-Cork Oak trees are grown specifically for the harvesting of their bark, which is done in the summer when it becomes loose against the trunk of the trees.
-The harvesting of the bark is a process that does NO HARM to the trees.
-Rather the bark naturally grows back every 9-10 years, allowing a single crop of Cork Oaks to continue producing for decades.
+Cork is a renewable resource made from the bark of the cork oak tree (Quercus suber), an evergreen that grows in the Mediterranean region of Southern Europe and Northern Africa.
+These trees are grown specifically for the harvesting of their bark, which is done in the summer when the bark becomes loose from the tree's trunk.
+The harvesting process does not harm the trees, and the bark naturally grows back every 9 to 10 years, allowing a single crop of cork oaks to continue producing for decades.

 Benefits of Cork Flooring

-- Soft: If you have ever pulled a cork from a wine bottle then you know how soft and pliable this material can be.
-It has a yielding surface beneath the feet that is very comfortable to stand on even for long periods of time.
+- Softness: If you have ever pulled a cork from a wine bottle, you know how soft and pliable this material can be.
+It has a yielding surface beneath the feet that is very comfortable to stand on, even for long periods of time.

 - Resilient: Cork’s ability to bounce back from impressions means that most objects will not leave dents in its surface.